(for specifics on manuscript formatting please consult Instructions for Authors)

 These guidelines provide detailed instructions on how to write an application to the Commission.
 An application is, by its nature, a relatively formal document, unlike many scientific papers, and should be presented in a consistent manner that allows the Commission to vote on a clearly formulated proposal(s).
-English is the official language of the Bulletin, with preference for British written conventions.
-Applications and correspondence relating to applications to the Commission should be sent to the Executive Secretary at the address given on the inside of the front cover and on the Commission website (iczn[at]nhm.ac.uk).
-All applications should be submitted electronically, either by e-mail, or on CD, with an accompanying letter addressed to the Executive Secretary.
+English is the official language of the Bulletin, with a preference for British written conventions.
+Applications and correspondence relating to applications to the Commission should be sent to the Executive Secretary at the address given on the inside of the front cover and on the Commission website (iczn[at]nus.edu.sg).
+All applications should be submitted electronically or as via post, with an accompanying letter addressed to the Executive Secretary.
 Your application should be supported by photocopies (or scanned images) of relevant pages of the main references, particularly of the original references to the names to be placed on Official Lists or Indexes (unless you are working under extenuating circumstances).
-You may send these under separate cover from the application, if need be.
+You may send these under separate cover from the application if need be.

 What happens next?